Dr-naseer123/My-journey-with-python/README.md

 Code to write multiplication tables prompting user to choose a desired tables as well as multiples.
 # Day 18
 Code to find a root of linear equation of the form ax+b=0
+# Day 19
+Code to find roots of a quadratic equation